UBC-MDS/Movie_Selection-R/docs/reflection-milestone3.md

 The development loop of build-run-test is marginally less friendly in the `R` implementation that in `Python` since auto-updating works intermittently.
 Moreover, deployment with `R` is a more involved process than with `Python`.

 ### `Python` vs `R` Thoughts
 From our experience, the major drawback of the `R` version is the more intricate deployment process.
 However, this we only need to learn this once and could possibly automate it.
 On the other hand, the major positive for the `R` version is the usage of `plotly`.
 However, it should be easy to re-implement the `Python` dashboard with `plotly` too.

-> talk
+The `Python` implementation was more flexible and the designing of the layout was more fluent.